-Subject to the conditions set forth in 2 CFR 200.311, title to real property acquired or improved under a Federal award will vest upon acquisition in the non-Federal entity.
+Subject to the conditions set forth in 2 CFR 200.311, title to real property acquired or improved under a Federal award will vest upon acquisition in the Recipient or Subrecipient.

-The non-Federal entity cannot encumber this property and must follow the requirements of 2 CFR Part 200.311 before disposing of the property.
+The Recipient or Subrecipient cannot encumber title to the property or other interests except as provided by DOE.
+The Recipient and Subrecipient must follow the requirements of 2 CFR Part 200.311 before appraising or disposing of the property.

 Except as otherwise provided by Federal statutes or by the DOE, real property will be used for the originally authorized purpose as long as needed for that purpose.
-When real property is no longer needed for the originally authorized purpose, the non-Federal entity must obtain disposition instructions from the DOE or pass-through entity.
-The instructions must provide for one of the following alternatives: (a) retain title after compensating the DOE as described in 2 CFR Part 200.311(c)(1); (b) Sell the property and compensate the DOE as specified in CFR Part 200.311(c)(2); or (c) transfer title to the DOE or to a third Party designated/approved by the DOE as specified in CFR Part 200.311(c)(3).
+When real property is no longer needed for the originally authorized purpose, the Recipient or Subrecipient must obtain disposition instructions from the DOE or pass-through entity.
+The instructions must provide for one of the following alternatives: (a) retain title after compensating the DOE as described in 2 CFR Part 200.311(d)(1); (b) Sell the property and compensate the DOE as specified in CFR Part 200.311(d)(2); or (c) transfer title to the DOE or to a third Party designated/approved by the DOE as specified in CFR Part 200.311(d)(3).